Brighton Rock (novel): Adaptations

-Film composer John Barry and lyricist Don Black wrote a musical version based on Greene's novel.
-The show opened in London's Almeida Theatre on 20 September and ran until 13 October 2004.
+In 2004, composer John Barry and lyricist Don Black wrote a musical version based on the novel.
+The show opened in London's Almeida Theatre on 20 September and ran until 13 October.
 However, owing to poor reviews, it failed to get a West End transfer.
+A more successful adaptation followed in 2018, when Bryony Lavery's play opened at York Theatre Royal in February before touring the UK.